 Travellers' cheques and credit/debit cards are not widely accepted in Uganda.
 Travellers may find that they cannot exchange US notes printed prior to 2006.

-You should be sure to keep your credit card in sight when making transactions to lower the risk of fraud.
+Keep your credit card in sight when making transactions to lower the risk of fraud.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to